Working Principle of Solar Cell or Photovoltaic Cell

 Conversion of light energy in electrical energy is based on a phenomenon called photovoltaic effect.
-When semiconductor materials are exposed to light, the some of the photons of light ray are absorbed by the semiconductor crystal which causes significant number of free electrons in the crystal.
-This is the basic reason of producing electricity due to photovoltaic effect.
-Photovoltaic cell is the basic unit of the system where photovoltaic effect is utilized to produce electricity from light energy.
-Silicon is the most widely used semiconductor material for constructing photovoltaic cell.
+When semiconductor materials are exposed to light, the some of the photons of light ray are absorbed by the semiconductor crystal which causes a significant number of free electrons in the crystal.
+This is the basic reason for producing electricity due to photovoltaic effect.
+Photovoltaic cell is the basic unit of the system where the photovoltaic effect is utilised to produce electricity from light energy.
+Silicon is the most widely used semiconductor material for constructing the photovoltaic cell.
 The silicon atom has four valence electrons.
-In a solid crystal, each silicon atom shares each of its four valence electrons with another nearest silicon atom hence creating covalent bond between them.
-In this way silicon crystal gets a tetrahedral lattice structure.
-While light ray strikes on any materials some portion of light is reflected, some portion is transmitted through the materials and rest is absorbed by the materials.
+In a solid crystal, each silicon atom shares each of its four valence electrons with another nearest silicon atom hence creating covalent bonds between them.
+In this way, silicon crystal gets a tetrahedral lattice structure.
+While light ray strikes on any materials some portion of the light is reflected, some portion is transmitted through the materials and rest is absorbed by the materials.

 This fifth electron then relatively loosely bounded with its parent atom.
-Even in room temperature the thermal energy available in the crystal is large enough to disassociate these relatively loose fifth electrons from their parent phosphorus atom.
+Even at room temperature, the thermal energy available in the crystal is large enough to disassociate these relatively loose fifth electrons from their parent phosphorus atom.
 While this fifth relatively loose electron is disassociated from parent phosphorus atom, the phosphorous atom immobile positive ions.
 The said disassociated electron becomes free but does not have any incomplete covalent bond or hole in the crystal to be re-associated.
-These free electrons come from pentavalent impurity are always ready to conduct current in semiconductor.
-Although there are numbers of free electrons but still the substance is electrically neutral as the number of positive phosphorous ions locked inside the crystal structure is exactly equal to the number of the free electrons come out from them.
-The process of inserting impurities in the semiconductor is known as doping and the impurities are doped are known as dopants.
-The pentavalent dopants which donate their fifth free electron to the semiconductor crystal are known as donor.
+These free electrons come from pentavalent impurity are always ready to conduct current in the semiconductor.
+Although there are numbers of free electrons, still the substance is electrically neutral as the number of positive phosphorous ions locked inside the crystal structure is exactly equal to the number of the free electrons come out from them.
+The process of inserting impurities in the semiconductor is known as doping, and the impurities are doped are known as dopants.
+The pentavalent dopants which donate their fifth free electron to the semiconductor crystal are known as donors.
 The semiconductors doped by donor impurities are known as n-type or negative type semiconductor as there are plenty of free electrons which are negatively charged by nature.

-When instead pentavalent phosphorous atoms, trivalent impurity atoms like boron are added to a semiconductor crystal totally opposite type of semiconductor will be created.
-In this case some silicon atoms in the crystal lattice will be replaced by boron atoms in other words the boron atoms will occupy the positions of replaced silicon atoms in lattice structure.
-Three valance electrons of boron atom will pair with valance electron of three neighbor silicon atoms to create three complete covalent bonds.
-For this configuration there will be a silicon atom for each boron atom, fourth valance electron of which will not find any neighbor valance electrons to complete its fourth covalent bond.
-Hence this fourth valance electron of these silicon atoms remains unpaired and behaves as incomplete bond.
-So there will be lack of one electron in the incomplete bond and hence an incomplete bond always attracts electron to fulfill this lack.
-As such there is a vacancy for electron to sit.
+When instead pentavalent phosphorous atoms, trivalent impurity atoms like boron are added to a semiconductor crystal opposite type of semiconductor will be created.
+In this case, some silicon atoms in the crystal lattice will be replaced by boron atoms, in other words, the boron atoms will occupy the positions of replaced silicon atoms in the lattice structure.
+Three valance electrons of boron atom will pair with valance electron of three neighbour silicon atoms to create three complete covalent bonds.
+For this configuration, there will be a silicon atom for each boron atom, fourth valence electron of which will not find any neighbour valance electrons to complete its fourth covalent bond.
+Hence this fourth valence electron of these silicon atoms remains unpaired and behaves as incomplete bond.
+So there will be lack of one electron in the incomplete bond, and hence an incomplete bond always attracts electron to fulfil this lack.
+As such, there is a vacancy for the electron to sit.

 There is always a potential barrier between n-type and p-type material.
 This potential barrier is essential for working of a photovoltaic or solar cell.
 While n-type semiconductor and p-type semiconductor contact each other, the free electrons near to the contact surface of n-type semiconductor get plenty of adjacent holes of p-type material.
-Hence free electrons in n type semiconductor near to its contact surface jump to the adjacent holes of p-type material to recombine.
-Not only free electrons, valence electrons of n-type material near the contact surface also come out from the covalent bond and recombine with more nearby holes in p-type semiconductor.
-As the covalent bonds are broken, there will be number of holes created in n-type material near the contact surface.
-Hence, near contact zone the holes in the p-type materials disappear due to recombination on the other hand holes appear in n-type material near same contact zone.
-This is as such equivalent to a migration of holes from p-type to n-type semiconductor.
+Hence free electrons in n-type semiconductor near to its contact surface jump to the adjacent holes of p-type material to recombine.
+Not only free electrons, but valence electrons of n-type material near the contact surface also come out from the covalent bond and recombine with more nearby holes in the p-type semiconductor.
+As the covalent bonds are broken, there will be a number of holes created in the n-type material near the contact surface.
+Hence, near contact zone, the holes in the p-type materials disappear due to recombination on the other hand holes appear in the n-type material near same contact zone.
+This is as such equivalent to the migration of holes from p-type to the n-type semiconductor.
 So as soon as one n-type semiconductor and one p-type semiconductor come into contact the electrons from n-type will transfer to p-type and holes from p-type will transfer to n-type.
 The process is very fast but does not continue forever.
-After some instant there will be layer of negative charge (excess electrons) in the p-type semiconductor adjacent to the contact along the contact surface.
-Similarly there will be a layer of positive charge (positive ions) in the n-type semiconductor adjacent to contact along the contact surface.
-The thickness of these negative and positive charge layer increases up to a certain extend but after that no more electrons will migrate from n-type semiconductor to p-type semiconductor.
-This is because, while any electron of n-type semiconductor try to migrate over p-type semiconductor it faces a sufficiently thick layer of positive ions in n-type semiconductor itself where it will drop without crossing it.
-Similarly hole will no more migrate to n-type semiconductor from p-type.
-The holes when try to cross the negative layer in p-type semiconductor these will recombine with electrons and no more movement toward n-type region.
+After some instant, there will be a layer of negative charge (excess electrons) in the p-type semiconductor adjacent to the contact along the contact surface.
+Similarly, there will be a layer of positive charge (positive ions) in the n-type semiconductor adjacent to contact along the contact surface.
+The thickness of these negative and positive charge layer increases up to a certain extent, but after that, no more electrons will migrate from n-type semiconductor to p-type semiconductor.
+This is because, while any electron of n-type semiconductor tries to migrate over p-type semiconductor it faces a sufficiently thick layer of positive ions in n-type semiconductor itself where it will drop without crossing it.
+Similarly, holes will no more migrate to n-type semiconductor from p-type.
+The holes when trying to cross the negative layer in p-type semiconductor these will recombine with electrons and no more movement toward n-type region.

 Now let us come to the silicon crystal.
-When light ray strikes on the crystal some portion of the light is absorbed by the crystal and consequently some of the valance electrons are excited and come out from the covalent bond resulting free electron-hole pairs.
+When light ray strikes on the crystal, some portion of the light is absorbed by the crystal, and consequently, some of the valence electrons are excited and come out from the covalent bond resulting free electron-hole pairs.

-If light strikes on n-type semiconductor the electrons from such light-generated electron-hole pairs are unable to migrate to p-region since they are not able to cross the potential barrier due to repulsion of electric field across depletion layer.
-At the same time the light-generated holes cross the depletion region due to attraction of electric field of depletion layer where they recombine with electrons and then the lack of electrons here is compensated by valance electrons of p-region and this makes as many number of holes in the p-region.
-As such light generated holes are shifted to p-region where they are trapped because once they come to the p-region cannot be able to come back to n-type region due to repulsion of potential barrier.
+If light strikes on n-type semiconductor the electrons from such light-generated electron-hole pairs are unable to migrate to the p-region since they are not able to cross the potential barrier due to the repulsion of an electric field across depletion layer.
+At the same time, the light-generated holes cross the depletion region due to the attraction of electric field of depletion layer where they recombine with electrons, and then the lack of electrons here is compensated by valence electrons of p-region, and this makes as many numbers of holes in the p-region.
+As such light generated holes are shifted to the p-region where they are trapped because once they come to the p-region cannot be able to come back to n-type region due to the repulsion of potential barrier.